Dear Prabhujis and Matajis,

 Please accept my humble obeisances.
 All glories to Srila Prabhupada and Srila Gurudev.

-In my last mail, I quoted the lines - "Krsnena adbhuta karmanaa (Krsna, the performer of superhuman feats)".
-That particular verse is very intriguing.
-SB 1.8.46:-
+In my last mail, I quoted the lines - "Kṛṣṇena adbhuta karmaṇaḥ (Krsna, the performer of superhuman feats)".
+That particular verse is very intriguing in SB 1.8.46,

 How can we delineate the answer?
-This is where the commentaries and conclusions of the bonafide acaryas prove invaluable for our understanding of the scriptures.
-Srila Prabhupada , inorder to kindle our thought process, asks this same question in his purport to this verse and gives the answer as well.
+This is where the commentaries and conclusions of the bonafide acharyas prove invaluable for our understanding of the scriptures.
+Srila Prabhupada , in order to kindle our thought process, asks this same question in his purport to this verse and gives the answer as well.
 Here is an excerpt from the purport: